HsoiEnterprises/HEAnalytics/README.md

 ## AnalyticsPlatformConfig.plist

 Create an `AnalyticsPlatformConfig.plist` file.
 The structure of this file is fairly simple.
 The plist root is a dictionary.
-Each entry in the root dictionary is another dictionary, the key of which is the class name of the `HEAnalyticsPlatform` subclass you want to support.
+Each entry in the root dictionary is another dictionary, the key of which is the class name of the `HEAnalyticsPlatform` subclass you want to support – the subclass name is important as `HEAnalytics` uses this to perform a dynamic instantiation of the named class.
 Within the platform dictionary, place the platform-specific configuration info.
 Refer to each `HEAnalyticsPlatform.initializePlatform()` implementation for knowledge of what keys/values are supported.

 For example, if you want to support both Flurry and Google Analytics, your file might look like this: